ffnord/ffnord-puppet-gateway/README.md

 ### Run Puppet

-On Debian jessie you have to load the iptables module manally before applying the puppet manifest:
+On Debian jessie you have to load the ip_tables and ip_conntrack module manally before applying the puppet manifest:

     modprobe ip_tables
+    modprobe ip_conntrack

 To apply the puppet manifest (e.g. saved as `/root/gateway.pp`) run: